DOA: Dead or Alive: Production

 Principal photography commenced on May 4, 2005, and concluded on July 19, 2005.
 Filming locations include Bangkok, Guilin, Hengdian, and Hong Kong.
 The production budget was estimated to be $30 million.
-The film was the first Western production shot largely in China's Hengdian World Studios, where Hero and House of Flying Daggers had shot.
+The film was the first Western production shot largely in China's Hengdian World Studios, where Hero and House of Flying Daggers had been shot.
+The film was scored by Junkie XL.

 Sarah Carter had worked with Natassia Malthe five times before and with Holly Valance three times.